fabiospampinato/vscode-github-notifications-bell/README.md

 ## Hints

-- **Icon**: You might want to put `"githubNotificationsBell.icon": "mark-github"` in your settings, in order to distinguish this extension with the notification center included in VSC v1.21.0.
-[Here](https://octicons.github.com/) you can browse a list of supported icons.
+- **Icon**: [Here](https://octicons.github.com/) you can browse a list of supported icons.
 If for instance you click the first icon, you'll get a page with `.octicon-alert` written in it, to get the string to use simply remove the `.octicon-` part, so in this case the icon name would be `alert`.

 ## License